Caesar Tarrant: Revolutionary War

 Lord Dunmore, governor of the Colony of Virginia, responded in 1775 to early revolutionary actions by recruiting Virginians to strike back.
 He issued Dunmore's Proclamation, offering freedom to any enslaved people who fought for the crown.
-Hundreds signed up to fight with him, but Tarrant decided instead to fight for the Patriots.
+Hundreds signed up to fight with him, but Tarrant decided instead to fight for the patriots.

 The Virginia Navy hired Tarrant as a pilot, placing him on several vessels during the war.
 While serving on the Patriot in 1778, Tarrant participated in a battle at the Virginia Capes, a high priority area for the navy.
 Tarrant out-maneuvered and rammed the Lord Howe, a British privateer vessel.
 Both sides took injuries and the British ship escaped, but Tarrant garnered praise from his captain, who said he "behaved gallantly".

 After the war

 Having served in the state navy for three years, Tarrant returned home to Hampton.
-The state and fledgling United States governments had not promised freedom to slaves fighting on the Patriots' side.
+The state and fledgling United States governments had not promised freedom to slaves fighting on the patriots' side.
 Tarrant remained enslaved and was passed on to his owner's daughter after his death in 1784.

 In 1789, the Virginia General Assembly directed the executive branch to purchase Tarrant and manumit him.
 The purchase was concluded that year, and the newly-free Tarrant began freeing the rest of his family.

 Legacy

 In his will, written in 1796, Tarrant willed his property in Hampton to his wife, with half to go to their daughter Nancy upon Lucy's death.
 His son Sampson also inherited some property.
 Lucy sold part of the estate to free their daughter Lidy from slavery.

 Two schools in Hampton were named after Tarrant.
 Cesar Tarrant Elementary closed in 2015.
-Cesar Tarrant Middle School was renamed from Jefferson Davis Middle School in 2018, with support for the renaming shifting in part due to backlash against the 2017 Unite the Right rally in Charlottesville, Virginia.
+Cesar Tarrant Middle School was renamed from Jefferson Davis Middle School in 2018, with support for the renaming increasing in part due to backlash against the 2017 Unite the Right rally in Charlottesville, Virginia.